 - Melt butter and coconut oil in a small bowl.

-- Bake at 350 degrees for 15 minutes or until lightly browned.
-Let cool for 10-15 minutes.
+- Bake at 350 degrees for 20-25 minutes or until lightly browned.
+Let cool completely before breaking into clusters.
+Stir in dried cranberries.